 I have a feeling that as landlords we have become targets and at the same time silently complicit with governments that at every level they seem to tread on the property right of owners and have turned a deaf ear to the plight of homeowners and property rights throughout the state.
 Is it because they know that we can’t do anything about it?
 I believe so.

 In the past, there used to be a sort of symbiotic relationship and partnership that allowed landlords to at least deal with problem tenants in both a legal and civil forum to at least provide some redress for problems and property damage that they caused.
 In today’s California, good luck, because there is no more serious criminal activity or behavior that actually lands anyone in jail for much of anything.

 So, Landlords if you feel like you have a target on your back with your property rights under assault, with issues like eviction, rent control and other mandates by government creeping in on your rights of ownership, you are not alone.
 Because there has been an all out assault on your property rights in California for the past 10 years and your once sacred rights of ownership have been virtually nullified.
 For the privilege of providing housing to families you get to pay property taxes, maintain your house and be liable for anything and everything that goes wrong while others are in it regardless of their right to be there.
 You pay a premium you are expected to be at every tenants beck and call 24×7.

 If you own a rental property in the Central Valley the scenario is not getting any better.
-One after one, landlords are tired of the governments red tape and bad policy when it comes time to getting bad tenants out.
-Bad tenants
+One after one, landlords are tired of their tenants bad behavior, the governments red tape and/or bad policy when it comes time to getting bad tenants out.
+Bad tenants tend to

 Tip # 1 Try to reason with your tenants